Akasa Singh

-Akasa Singh, (born 2 April 1994) known mononymously as Akasa, is an Indian singer and performer.
-She has debuted with "Kheech Meri Photo" from the 2016 Hindi film Sanam Teri Kasam.
+Akasa Singh (born 2 April 1994), known mononymously as Akasa, is an Indian singer and performer.
+She debuted with "Kheech Meri Photo" from the 2016 Hindi film Sanam Teri Kasam.
 Starting her career through reality shows, she was signed to Sony Music India.
-Her debut pop single "Thug Ranjha" was her breakthorugh.
-In 2021, she participated in Bigg Boss 15.
+Her debut pop single "Thug Ranjha" was her breakthrough."'Thug Ranjha' is most viewed Indian video worldwide" In 2021, she participated in Bigg Boss 15.
+Between 2024 and 2026, Akasa expanded her discography with several high-profile film songs and independent projects.
+In 2024, she featured on the track "Not Funny" from the film Madgaon Express and performed "Daavudi" for the multilingual blockbuster Devara: Part 1 alongside Nakash Aziz.
+Her 2025 releases included "Panwadi" from Sunny Sanskari Ki Tulsi Kumari, "Sikandar Naache" from Sikandar, and "Dhaagena Tinak Dhin" from the soundtrack of Metro...
+In Dino.
+In 2026, she released the single "Jab Talak" for the film Cocktail 2 along side Arijit Singh and Pritam.

 Akasa made her television debut as a host for Secret Side on MTV Beats.

 Career

 Akasa started her career with Mika Singh where she was the only girl in a band of 10 male members.
 She was a contestant in India's Raw Star.
 Her mentor on the show, Himesh Reshammiya, promised Akasa that he would give her a break in Bollywood which she got through the song "Kheech Meri Photo" of the 2016 film Sanam Teri Kasam.
 Akasa was also a contestant in Amazon Prime Video's original reality show The Remix with DJ Skip.

 In 2017, Akasa, who has also featured in Being Indian's Judaai and Jugni Ji released a duet with Ricky Martin called Vente Pa Ca. She has also done a mashup of Ed Sheeran's Shape of You and Badshah's Mercy and released a cover version of Zara Zara song from the film RHTDM.

 Akasa released her duet single "Thug Ranjha" on 18 May 2018.
 Along with her, the video featured two male actors, Shasvat Seth and Tiger Zinda Hai actor Paresh Pahuja.
 The official video went out to be the most viewed Indian video on YouTube worldwide.
 In 2021, She has participated in Bigg Boss 15.